Caroline Speare Rohland

 Caroline Speare Rohland (April 15, 1885 – June 12, 1964) was an American artist and muralist who created three post office murals, as part of the art projects for the New Deal's Section of Painting and Sculpture.
 In addition to the three murals, Rohland has works in the permanent collections of the Library of Congress, The Honolulu Academy of Art, the New Mexico Museum of Art and the Whitney Museum of American Art.

 Early life

 Caroline Melvina Speare was born on April 15, 1885, in Chelsea, Suffolk County, Massachusetts, to Edith (née Holway) and Lewis R. Speare.
 [U.S.Federal Census 1910] She studied at the Boston Museum of Fine Arts and then at the Art Students League of New York under the instruction of John Sloan and Kenneth Hayes Miller.
 Then she studied with Andrew Dasburg, before making her way to the artists' community of Woodstock, New York.
-In 1919 she married fellow art student Paul Rohland.[New York State Marriage Index 1881-1967,Ancestry.com] The couple lived in a nearby community of artists known as "The Maverick", founded by Hervey White.
+In 1919 she married fellow art student Paul Rohland.
+The couple lived in a nearby community of artists known as "The Maverick", founded by Hervey White.